prachisaladiya/Credit_Card_Weekly_Analytics_Dashboard/README.md

 ---

 ### 4️⃣ Personal Loan vs Delinquency Behavior
+- **6.06% of total accounts are delinquent**.
+- Among delinquent customers:
+  - **Only 0.83% hold a personal loan**
+  - **5.24% do not have a personal loan**
-- **87.27% of customers do not hold personal loans**.
+- Overall, **87.27% of customers do not hold personal loans**.
-- Customers with personal loans show a **higher likelihood of delinquency**, though overall impact is limited due to low delinquent share.

 **Insight:**
-Personal loan cross-selling should be accompanied by enhanced credit risk monitoring.
+Delinquency is predominantly observed among customers **without personal loans**.
+The data does **not indicate a strong association** between personal loan ownership and higher delinquency in this dataset.

 ---